MikeyIke98/CCDC_Prep_2021_Ecommerce/README.md

+# UPDATE: READ THIS FIRST PART PLEASE
+This was made a while back.
+A good chunk of the content may or may not be outdated for the upcoming CCDC competitions.
+Use at your discretion.
+Thank you!

 # CCDC_Prep_2021_Ecommerce
 Most material here will be geared towards CCDC Documentation, Linux Server Hardening, Debian 9 / CentOS 7 quirks and other related things.
 The Ecommerce box (Running MySQL, Apache and Wordpress, more specifically.)